-You may have seen how water wheels use flowing water or a waterfall to power machines. right?
-Well, devices like motors, speakers, and light bulbs use flowing electrons to do things like move cars, play music,
+> You may have seen how water wheels use flowing water or a waterfall to power machines. right?
+Well, devices like motors, speakers, and light bulbs use flowing electrons to do things is pumped through pipes from your city's water your well outside.
+In the same way, the electricity in your house or building is pumped through wires or cables and make light.
+The water that comes out of your faucets has to come from somewhere.
+That water storage facilities or, if you live in the country, from from your city's power stations.
+That electricity has to come from somewhere too.

+> > like move cars, play music,